samer--/pljulia/README.md

 Handle more Julia types directly, tuples and arrays.

+Handle more node types in Julia syntax trees.

 Consider having `jl_array_t` structures floating around as Prolog BLOB atoms, assuming they can be protected from Julia's garbage collector.
 Should be more efficient than converting to/from Prolog lists when dealing